tapis-project/documentation/source/technical/jobs.rst

 Directory Definitions
 ^^^^^^^^^^^^^^^^^^^^^

-The directories assigned when a system is defined:
+The directories assigned when an execution system is defined:

 ::

-  rootDir - the root of the file system that is accessible through this Tapis system. jobWorkingDir - the default directory for temporary files used or created during job execution. dtnMountPoint - the path relative to the execution system's rootDir where the DTN file system is mounted.
+  rootDir - the effective root of the file system when accessed through this Tapis system. jobWorkingDir - the default directory for files used or created during job execution. dtnMountPoint - the path on the execution system relative to the system's rootDir where shared files are stored.
+                  Staged input files will reside at *dtnMountPoint/execSystemInputDir* dtnMountSourcePath - the path on the DTN system relative to the system's rootDir where shared files are stored.
+                       Used as prefix to *execSystemInputDir* during input staging phase of job execution.

 An execution system may define a *Data Transfer Node* (DTN).
-A DTN is a high throughput node used to stage job inputs and to archive job outputs.
+A DTN is a high throughput node used to stage job inputs or archive job outputs.
 The goal is to improve transfer performance.
-The execution system mounts the DTN's file system at the *dtnMountPoint* so that executing jobs have access to its data, but Tapis will connect to the DTN rather than the execution system during transfers.
+The execution system and the DTN must have shared storage.
+Typically, shared storage is set up using an NFS export.
+The execution system mounts the DTN's file system at the *dtnMountPoint* with *dtnMountSourcePath* as the source of the export on the DTN system.
+This allows executing jobs to have access to the data on the DTN.
+When initiating file transfers during the staging inputs phase, the Jobs service will connect to the DTN rather than the execution system and prefix *execSystemInputDir* with *dtnMountSourcePath*.
+Once file inputs are staged they will be available to the running application at path *dtnMountPoint/execSystemInputDir*.
 See `Data Transfer Nodes`_ for details.

 The directories assigned in application definitions and/or in a job submission requests: